What is Red Mite

 The top product for wooden coops is undoubtedly Creosote.
 The nasty cancer causing, banned for household use kind.
 You can get this online.
 Tame Creocote or Creoseal will not cut the mustard so don’t waste your time or money on this.
 Creosote is usually applied yearly but the downside is that it will need to de-stink before you can let your hens have access to the coop again.

 We have never used Ficam W but it is usually widely recommended by professional breeders.
 Dergall is the new wonder treatment which claims to put a sort of sticky web that traps the mites and kills them.
 I am trialling a product which is cheaper than Dergall.
-It is called Mite Max which claims to do the same thing as Dergall.
+It is called Harmonix which claims to do the same thing as Dergall.
 I will let you know how that goes.
+UPDATE: Harmonix is pleasant to use (surprise surprise) is residual and it does the job easily and quickly.

 Anecdotal evidence on Facebook forums say that Dettol pure and power, Jeyes fluid, Smite, blow torch, steam cleaning, jet washing, lime washing, diesel mixed with engine oil, siliconing, glossing etc have been used.
+Short of soaking your grandfathers beard clippings in vodka and dancing naked at full moon will not cure it either.
 One thing is for sure, desperate people clutch at all these straws with varying degrees of success or repeated dismal failures.
 Many “treatments” result in spectacular coop bonfires as a kill all or cure all solution.

 When to treat